ChanWenLe/Plant-Co.Sales-Performance/README.md

 ![image](https://github.com/user-attachments/assets/5e91f05b-5be6-4567-b484-2139711e2d63)

 ### Dashboard Components
-The analysis is based on 3 datasets which combined into one:
+The analysis is based on three datasets, which were combined into one:

 1. Messages Dataset:
 Total Sales YTD: Total Sales Year To Date <br>